na-na-hi/renget/archive/rzimh.md

 Inigo nodded sympathetically.
 He was very worried.
 This was not the charming yet quiet senpai he remembered from his first semester at Shiketsu.
 Her depression had gotten worse.
 Gigan started tidying up the place as Inigo patted Curie on the back.
 "I'm sure you're doing your best.
 Believe it or not, I've seen worse.
 You should see my place after a gaming marathon.”
 He looked around.
 “How about I make you some coffee?
 Then we can talk."

 Curie bolted upright, swaying.
 "Actually y'know what, screw that!
 Let's party instead.
 Wooo!"
 She cranked up some loud music and started drunkenly dancing.
-The loud speakers made the room shake.
+The loudspeakers made the room shake.

 "Oh, uh, maybe we shouldn't—" Inigo tried to protest.
 "C'mon, dance with me!"
 Curie grabbed Inigo's hands, spinning herself around wildly.
 "Isn't this fun?"